Sravani0825/Followers/README.md

 Setup: Prerequisites:

-Visual Studio: Either Community 2017+ (Windows) or Code (Windows, MacOS). .NET basic knowledge with C# Asp.net WEBAPI knowledge ADO.NET knowledge(using DataTable)
+Visual Studio: Either Community 2017+ (Windows) or Code (Windows, MacOS)

+.NET basic knowledge with C#

+Asp.net WEBAPI knowledge

+ADO.NET knowledge(using DataTable)

 Running locally: Clone this project or download it.
 To clone it via command line, use the following (Terminal on MacOSX/Linux, Git Bash on Windows):